federicofiori/ractive-datatable/README.md

 If `dynamicColumns` is `false`, only columns configured here will display.

+If `multipleSelection` is `false`, is possible select only one row.

 ##### `selectionMode`
 Either `row` or `cell` (WIP).
 Allows for rows to be selected on click